Haroenv/maps-checker/README.md

 A comparison between google maps travel time and actual travel time.

-Made for the course WebScripting 1 (Clientside) at Odisee (Ghent), thaught by Rogier van der Linde
+Made for the course WebScripting 1 (Clientside) at Odisee (Ghent), taught by Rogier van der Linde

 Live version at http://haroenviaene.ikdoeict.be/maps and https://maps-checker.herokuapp.com